Getting Started

 If you are using Windows, note that trunk serve --open may not work.
 If you have issues with --open, simply use trunk serve and open a browser tab manually.

-Now before we get started building your first real UI's with Leptos, there are a couple of things you might want to know to help make your experience with Leptos just a little bit easier.
+Now before we get started building your first real applications with Leptos, there are a couple of things you might want to know to help make your experience with Leptos just a little bit easier.